Yaoyaobuku/Deep_HybridBeamforming/readMe.txt

 For any comments and questions please email: ahmetmelbir@gmail.com

+Run the following codes sequentially to training and test the network
+1. main01_GenerateData.m
+2. main02_TrainNetwork.m
+3. main03_TestNetwork.m

 You can find the MATLAB codes of PE-Alt-Min algorithm [1]  in [2].